kubad543/trojmiasto-transport-heatmap/README.md

 ## My Contribution
 I was responsible for developing the **backend** of the application, which included:
 - Designing and implementing the custom routing algorithm using a graph-based approach.
-- Integrating static and real-time transportation data from ZTM, SKM, and traffic APIs.
+- Integrating static and real-time transportation data from ZTM, SKM
-- Optimizing the backend to ensure heatmap generation within the 5-second performance benchmark.
 - Managing data processing and API interactions to support the frontend application.

 This project demonstrates strong backend development skills, including algorithm implementation, data integration, and performance optimization.